Probabilities of Pulling Foil Premium Cards From Standard Set Booster Packs in Magic: The Gathering

-In the Magic: The Gathering trading card game, Urza's Legacy was the first set players could receive foil premium cards from booster packs.
-Foil versions of different card rarities were available in the set.
-Over time, the introduction of mythic cards changed rarities available in booster packs.
+In the Magic: The Gathering trading card game, Urza's Legacy was the first set to receive foil premium cards from booster packs.
+Foil versions of different card rarities were available in the MTG set.
+Over time, the introduction of mythic cards changed the rarities available in booster packs.
 The rate of pulling a foil card out of a booster pack has changed over time as well.
 In 2019, the pull rate of foil cards increased with the introduction of Core Set 2020.
 This article will look at the different pull rates of foil cards before and after the release of Core Set 2020.
-Calculations and information related to this article can be found here.
+The Calculations and information related to this article are available here.

-Probabilities of Pulling Foil Premium Cards Prior to Core Set 2020
+Probabilities of Pulling Foil Premium Cards Before Core Set 2020

 When opening booster packs, foil cards had given odds of 1 in 67 cards.
 Each booster box contained at least one foil rare (or mythic) beside foil common and uncommon cards.
 The estimated probability of a foil rare was 1 in 540 cards or 1 in 36 booster packs.
-The general consensus was that a case of booster boxes contained one foil mythic.
+The consensus was that a case of booster boxes contained one foil mythic.
 The probability of pulling one foil mythic in six booster boxes is 1 in 3,240 cards or 1 in 216 booster packs.
-In summation, an average booster box contained 8 foil cards with one being a foil rare or mythic.
+An average booster box contained eight foil cards in summation, with one being a foil rare or mythic.

 Probabilities of Pulling Foil Premium Cards in Core Set 2020

 The given odds of pulling a foil card in Core 2020 is 1 in 45 cards or 1 in 3 booster packs.
-If the ratio between pulling a foil non-rare and foil rare is maintained from previous sets, then the probability of pulling a foil rare becomes 1 in 363 cards or 1 in 24 booster packs.
-This means that a booster box may contain 2 foil rares.
+If the ratio between pulling a foil non-rare and foil rare remains the same from previous sets, then the probability of pulling a foil rare becomes 1 in 363 cards or 1 in 24 booster packs.
+On average, a booster box should contain two foil rares.
 Using the same previous ratio of a foil rare to a foil mythic, the estimated probability of pulling a foil mythic is 1 in 2,160 cards or 1 in 144 packs.
 Essentially, 1 in 4 booster boxes may contain a foil mythic.
-When comparing the probabilities before and after the release of Core 2020, there is a 50% increase in the opportunity to pull a foil rare or mythic.
+When comparing the probabilities before and after the release of Core 2020, there is a 50% increase in the chance of pulling a foil rare or mythic rare.

 Probabilities of Pulling Specific Foil Rare and Mythic Premium Cards in Core 2020

 There are 53 rare and 15 mythic cards in Core 2020.
 This information, along with the calculated foil probabilities for Core 2020, can be used to find probabilities for specific foil cards.
-The result of multiplying (1/53) by (1/24) is 0.08% or 1 in 1,272 booster packs.
-This is the estimated probability of pulling a specific foil rare.
-Multiplying (1/15) by (1/144) equals 0.05% or 1 in 2,160 booster packs.
-This is the estimated probability to pull a specific foil mythic from a booster pack.
-On average, it would require opening 35.33 booster boxes to find a specific foil rare and 60 booster boxes to find a specific foil mythic.
+The result of multiplying (1/53) by (1/24) is 0.08% or 1 in 1,272 booster packs, which is the estimated probability of pulling a specific foil rare from a booster pack.
+Multiplying (1/15) by (1/144) equals 0.05% or 1 in 2,160 booster packs, which is the estimated probability to pull a specific foil mythic from a booster pack.
+On average, it would require opening 35.33 booster boxes to find a particular foil rare and 60 booster boxes to find a specific foil mythic.

 Star City Games is the world's largest Magic: The Gathering store located in Roanoke, Virginia.
 The company holds competitive tournaments across the east coast of the United States.
 I attended one of the SCG Open weekends held in Richmond, Virginia from February 1-2, 2020.
 The event took place at the Greater Richmond Convention Center, a large venue in downtown Richmond.
 Inside the exhibition hall, there were about 400 players participating in the main event.
 This tournament featured cash prizes totaling over $20,000 for top performing teams.
 In addition to the main event, SCG offers side events throughout the weekend including competitive Classic tournaments on Sunday.